rvennam/kube-code-camp/exercise-3/README.md

       periodSeconds: 5
     ```

-4. In the **Service** section, note the `NodePort`.
+3. In the **Service** section, note the `NodePort`.
 Rather than generating a random NodePort like you did in the previous lesson, you can specify a port in the 30000 - 32767 range.
 This example uses 30072.

-5. Return to the cloudshell.
+4. Return to the cloudshell.
 Run the configuration script in the cluster.
 When the deployment and the service are created, the app is available for anyone to see:

    ```
-   kubectl apply -f healthcheck.yml
+   kubectl apply -f my-deploy-with-health-check.yaml
    ```

-6. Check out the new deployments and pods that were created.
+5. Check out the new deployments and pods that were created.

     ```
     kubectl get deployments,pods
     ```

-7. Open a browser and check out the app.
+6. Open a browser and check out the app.
 To form the URL, combine the worker public IP you got in the last exercise with the NodePort that was specified in the configuration file.
 To get the public IP address for the worker node again:

     ```
-    ibmcloud ks workers $MYCLUSTER
+    ibmcloud ks workers --cluster $MYCLUSTER
     ```

-    In a browser, go to `WORKER_IP:30072/healthz`, and you'll see a success or error message.
+    In a browser, go to `WORKER_PUBLIC_IP:30072/healthz`, and you'll see a success or error message.
 If you do not see this text, don't worry.
 This app is designed to go up and down.

     For the first 10 - 15 seconds, a 200 message is returned, so you know that the app is running successfully.
 After those 15 seconds, the application is designed to show a timeout message.
 This will cause the health check to fail.

-8. Run `kubectl get pods` after a couple of minutes.
+7. Run `kubectl get pods` after a couple of minutes.
 You'll see that when the application fails it's health check, Kuberentes will detect this failure and restart the pod.
 Look at the **RESTARTS** column.
    ```
    binaryram@cloudshell-1-867b4b75bd-9mzp4:~/kube-code-camp/exercise-3$ kubectl get pods NAME                                  READY   STATUS    RESTARTS   AGE